-- Completeness: The web story must be complete, tell the whole story, and not be too commercial in nature.
+- Completeness: The web story must be complete, tell the whole story and not be too commercial.

 - Affiliate programs: If you use affiliate links in your stories, Google recommends using only one affiliate link per story.

-- Length of the web story: Stories must be between a minimum of five and a maximum of 30 pages - you should aim for between 10 and 20.
+- Web Story Length: Stories must be between a minimum of five and a maximum of 30 sites in length, aiming for ten to 20 sites .

-- Title length: The title should be as short as possible; Google recommends fewer than 40 characters.
+- Title length: The title should be as short as possible, Google recommends less than 40 characters.

-- Text: The text per site should also be short (less than 200 characters per page.
-Only one topic should be discussed on each page.
+- Text: The text per site should also be short (less than 200 characters per site ).
+Only one topic should be discussed on each site .

-- Video: Videos should ideally be shorter than 15 seconds per page with a maximum of 60 seconds per page.
-Google also recommends adding subtitles where possible.
+- Video: Videos should be less than 15 seconds long per site at best, with a maximum of 60 seconds per site .
+In addition, Google recommends including subtitles when possible.

 The templates in the plugin are of a high quality graphically and visually appealing.
 When you select a template, you can individualize it using the editor.
 Individual slides can be copied, edited, or deleted.